 Are you having “washability” problems?
 In other words – are your dishes not getting as clean anymore?
 Clean your filters, if you haven’t, and then run a dishwasher cleaning product such as Glisten or Affresh in your washer.
 Then switch to Finish Quantum.
 Most of the time these steps will improve the washability.
 If not, then there may be a functional problem with the dishwasher and you should contact us.

 Use good detergent!
 Unfortunately, the “eco-friendly” detergents are usually not very friendly for your machine.
 They are often lye-based, which can lead to faster deterioration of your washer components than normal.
-We recommend using a quality name brand like Woolite.
+We recommend using a quality name brand like Woolite or Tide.

 If you have an HE washer, you MUST use HE detergent, and not too much of it!
 The amount of detergent you need to use depends on the hardness of your water.
 For our area, you can use less detergent than the directions recommend.
-For example, in our HE washer, we only use 1/8 cup of liquid Woolite Everyday for a normal load.
+For example, in our HE washer, we only use 1/8 cup of liquid Woolite Darks or Tide for a normal load.

 If you have a front-load washer, it will not develop an odor if you follow a few simple steps!
-Simply be careful how much detergent you use (see above), leave the door open between washes, and each month run a cleaning cycle with Affresh.
+Simply be careful how much detergent you use (see above), leave the door open between washes, use an old rag to wipe excess water from the folds of the gasket, and each month run a cleaning cycle with Affresh.

 Is your front-load washer making a terrible noise and/or does the drum seem loose?
 See this article for what is likely going on.